awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-limits.md

 ## Configurations<a name="configuration-limits"></a>

-The following table lists limits related to Amazon MQ configurations\.
+The following table lists quotas related to Amazon MQ configurations\.

 | Limit | Description |